 I draw directly onto hotpress watercolour paper, everyone has their favourite, I like Fabriano Artistico or Fabriano Classico best.

-I then closely examine the leaf and, mixing up a green that matches the leaf blade (and testing this colour by applying a spot of it to the leaf itself) I'll plot in the shapes of the darkest shadows with my Winsor & Newton series 7 brush (normally choosing a number 1 or a 0).
+I then closely examine the leaf and mix up a green that matches the leaf blade.
+(More on mixing greens can be found in my blog).
+I test the colour by applying a spot of it to the leaf itself.
+I plot in the shapes of the darkest shadows with my Winsor & Newton series 7 brush (choosing a number 1 or 0).

-I never use a ready-made green without mixing it with other colours, the colours straight from the pan are simply nothing like the greens found in nature.
+I never use a ready-made green without mixing it with other colours.
+The colours straight from the pan are nothing like the greens found in nature.

-I then use a more dilute version of the same colour to soften the edges of these blocks (you can see this on the lowest part of the leaf above).
-It's vital to leave plenty of white, and not to swamp the paper with colour - with watercolour it's always possible to make a colour darker, but almost impossible to lighten it without making the area look muddy.
+A more dilute version of the same colour is used to soften the edges of these blocks.
+You can see this on the lowest part of the leaf above.
+It’s vital to leave plenty of white, and not to swamp the paper with colour.
+With watercolour it’s always possible to make a colour darker, but almost impossible to lighten it.
+Trying to often makes the area look muddy.

-Next, I mix up a mid-tone green and apply this to the flat areas of the leaf - areas which are not caught in the bright highlights nor swallowed by the darker shadowed parts.
+Next, I mix up a mid-tone green and apply this to the flat areas of the leaf.
+These are areas which are not caught in the bright highlights nor swallowed by the darker shadowed parts.
 For this blackberry leaf, this was a mix of sap green and cadmium yellow pale.

 Again, it’s vital to leave the white of the page.

 Step two: Working into the midtones with a lighter and yellower green